 You can apply for a scholarship by filling out the application form.
-As part of the application form, you will need to attach a budget for your requested funds.
-A template for a budget can be found here.
+As part of the application form, you will need to provide a budget for your requested funds by answering questions in the application.
 Also, letters of support from a teacher and/or retreat center make applications more competitive.
 These documents can be attached on the final step of the application form.

 Donations, which are tax deductible, can be made here.